 Since the revised policy came into effect, there have been fewer deaths and serious injuries relating to fleeing driver events.
 However, since December 2020, there has been an increase in reported fleeing driver events with 8,673 events recorded in the 12-month period up to 31 August 2022 (up from 6,757 events in 2021).
+There has been a reduction in the number of offenders identified since the revised policy came into effect.
+In the year prior to the policy change (November 2019 - November 2020), Police identified on average 52 percent of all offenders.
+Since December 2020 (December 2020 - July 2022), Police identified on average 34 percent of all offenders.

 Alongside this, there are public perceptions that the current fleeing driver policy has directly led to an increase in fleeing driver events and related crime and road safety risks.
 There is a reported view amongst offenders that there is little consequence for fleeing from Police and that being pursued and caught is more of a deterrent than follow-up penalties.
 The inability to effectively hold fleeing drivers to account presents reputational risks for Police and undermines public trust and confidence.

-In November 2022, Cabinet agreed to a new Road Safety Bill to give Police additional tools to support identification of fleeing drivers in post-event investigations.
+In November 2022, Cabinet agreed to a new Land Transport (Road Safety) Amendment Bill to give Police additional tools to support identification of fleeing drivers in post-event investigations.
 The changes in the Bill will also better support Police to hold fleeing drivers to account and improve enforceability of fleeing drivers.
-The Road Safety Bill is expected to be introduced in early 2023.
+The Bill is expected to be introduced in May 2023.
 The Bill will include: